-For example, compiling to sm_30 allows the code to run on all Kepler-generation GPUs, but compiling to sm_35 would probably yield better code if Kepler GK110 and later are the only targets.
+For example, for Tesla, compiling to sm_10 allows the code to run on all Tesla versions, but compiling to sm_13 would probably yield better code.

 By specifying a virtual code architecture instead of a real GPU, nvcc postpones the second compilation stage until application runtime, at which the target GPU is exactly known.
-For instance, the command below allows generation of exactly matching GPU binary code, when the application is launched on an sm_20 or later architecture
+For instance, the command below allows generation of exactly matching GPU binary code, when the application is launched on ansm_10, an sm_13, and even a later architecture

 '''

-nvcc x.cu -arch=compute_20 -code=compute_20
+nvcc x.cu -arch=compute_10 -code=compute_10

 '''

-The disadvantage of just in time compilation is increased application startup delay, but this can be alleviated by letting the CUDA driver use a compilation cache (refer to "Section 3.1.1.2.
-Just-in-Time Compilation" of CUDA C Programming Guide) which is persistent over multiple runs of the applications.
+The disadvantage of just in time compilation is increased application startup delay, but this can be alleviated by letting the CUDA driver use a compilation cache (see next chapter) which is persistent over multiple runs of the applications.